Sequoia-Fabrica/sequoia_fabrica_blog/content/faq/index.md

 Our workshop is run by volunteers and we typically do not have the capacity to schedule one-off tours.

-If you'd like to see the space please [sign up for an event]({{< param Wiki >}}).
+If you'd like to see the space please [sign up for an event](param:wiki).
 If you're an organization looking to partner, please [reach out to us](/contact).

 ## When will you have a class on _{some topic}_?

-Instructors are volunteers, so classes vary by month and are added weekly!
+Instructors are volunteers, so classes vary by month and are added weekly.

 If a class is sold out, join the waiting list.
 This helps us gauge demand, we'll reach out if we add a new session.